 Some students attend graduate school under the permission/direction of a current employer, normally as a career development process.
-Employers may pay for the student to pursue his/her graduate program as a component of their job.
+Employers may pay for the student to pursue their graduate program as a component of their job.
 Employers and employees/students negotiate the salary and terms.
 Saint Mary's has no role in such funding situations; however, the FGSR would appreciate being informed of such employer support for statistical purposes.

-5.7 Your program of study and research (extracted/modified from the 2016-17 Academic Calendar):
+5.7 Your program of study and research (extracted/modified from the 2023-24 Academic Calendar):

-Students entering with an honours degree (or equivalent) must complete a minimum number of credit hours of course work as defined by the program (see detailed descriptions of programs in the Academic Calendar) and submit an acceptable thesis or major research project (MRP).
-In some programs, a master's degree or graduate diploma may consist of course-work only and no thesis or MRP (e.g. MSc in Astronomy).
-The course requirements for such non-thesis programs are described in the detailed description of the program in the Academic Calendar.
-Courses in all programs must be at the 5000 level or above, but where advisable, courses at the 4000 level may be included in a program, provided that the requirements and outcomes applying to graduate students in such courses are of a graduate standard.
+Students entering with an honours degree (or equivalent) must complete a minimum number of credit hours of course work as defined by the program (see detailed descriptions of the individual graduate programs in the Graduate Studies Academic Calendar) and, where applicable, submit an acceptable thesis or masters research project (MRP).
+In some programs, a master's degree or graduate diploma may consist of course-work only and no thesis or MRP.
+The course requirements for such non-thesis programs are described in the detailed description of the program.
+Courses in all programs must be at the 5000 level or above, but where advisable, courses at the 4000 level may be included in a program, provided that the requirements applying to graduate students in such courses are of a graduate standard.
+It is the particular responsibility of students to ensure that they meet all their program requirements within the regulated time-for-completion of their graduate programs (see Graduate Academic Regulation 19).

-Where required, a student shall submit a thesis on a subject approved by the Program Committee in which research has been conducted under the direction of a supervisor appointed by the appropriate Program Committee.
-An oral defense in the presence of an Examining Committee appointed by the Program Coordinator and the Dean of the Faculty of Graduate Studies and Research is mandatory.
-Details on the defense process for each program are available through the FGSR and/or Program Coordinators.
+Where required, a student shall submit a thesis on a subject approved by the Graduate Program Coordinator (GPC) in which research has been conducted under the direction of a supervisor appointed by the appropriate GPC.
+A public oral defense in the presence of an Examining Committee appointed by the GPC and the Dean of the FGSR is mandatory.
+Details on the defence process for each program are available through the FGSR and/or Program Coordinators.

-Changes in courses or the thesis topic require the approval of the Program Coordinator.
+Changes in either the program of courses or the topic of the thesis require the approval of the Supervisory Committee and the Graduate Program Coordinator.